arunazturganbai/assaignment2/src/README.md

 - indexOf(Object o): returns the index of the first occurrence of the specified object o in the list.
 If the object is not found in the list, the method returns -1.
 - lastIndexOf(Object o): returns the index of the last occurrence of the specified object o in the list.
 If the object is not found in the list, the method returns -1.
 - sort(): sorts the elements of the list in ascending order using the Arrays.sort() method.
+- The private grow() method doubles the capacity of the data array and copies the existing elements into the new array using the System.arraycopy() method.

+Overall, this code provides an implementation of a dynamic array-based list data structure with various operations to manipulate the list.